whiskeysierra/git-ignore/README.md

         clojure... done
         ...

-What basically happend: for [every known tag of gitignore.io](http://gitignore.io/api/list) we saved corresponding `.gitignore` file to `.gitignore/&lt;tag&gt;´
+What basically happend: for [every known template of gitignore.io](http://gitignore.io/api/list) we saved corresponding `.gitignore` file to `.gitignore/&lt;template&gt;´

 A new `.gitignore` file can be generated like this: